elainaaa-saraaa/Hardware-Accelerator/README.md

 ## Main Components
 -Instruction Memory (The Map): A small, dedicated storage area that holds the list of commands the chip needs to follow.
 -Control Unit (The Brain): It reads the map, figures out what math needs to be done, and tells the other parts of the chip when to move.
 -Datapath & ALU (The Calculator): This is where the heavy lifting happens.
-It handles addition, subtraction, and multiplication with a 16-bit Accumulator—a special register that keeps a running total without losing accuracy.
+It handles addition, subtraction, and multiplication with a 16-bit Accumulator, a special register that keeps a running total without losing accuracy.
 -Register File (The Workbench): 8 high-speed "slots" (R0-R7) for current numbers.
 For this implementation, the core is pre-configured to load 10 and 5 as primary sample inputs upon reset to demonstrate mathematical accuracy.

 ## Modules Structure